4 min read

 As explained in their presentation, data centers are challenged due to increased processor heat density and power dissipation.
 These data centers will transition from 100% air-cooled to a hybrid of air and liquid cooling – with the transition from single-phase to two-phase liquid cooling happening much sooner than air to single-phase.

 Today, there are two types of liquid cooling technologies.
-Full immersion cooling is directly immersed in a dielectric (non-conductive) liquid and includes single-phase and two-phase Immersion Cooling.
-In contrast, direct-to-chip cold plate cooling is a method with coolant circulated to the high heat source and includes single-phase and two-phase direct-to-chip.
+Full immersion cooling is directly immersed in a non-conductive liquid and includes single-phase and two-phase Immersion Cooling.
+In contrast, direct-to-chip cold plate cooling is a method with a heat transfer fluid circulated to the high heat source and includes single-phase and two-phase direct-to-chip.

-The advantages of each cooling solution can be summarized in the following two graphics.
-As you can see, direct-to-chip, two-phase cold plate cooling requires little to no data center infrastructure/ server change, supports high Thermal Design Power (TDP) processors, and features a dielectric solution pumped through server (not conductive) with a two-phase pool boiling for even heat distribution.
-Furthermore, the low-pressure system of this solution reduces the risk of leakage, and the closed-loop design preserves the dielectric level, integrity, and viscosity of the liquid indefinitely.
+The advantages of each cooling solution can be summarized in the following two Liquid Cooling Comparison Chart.
+As you can see, direct-to-chip, two-phase cold plate cooling requires little to no data center infrastructure/ server change, supports high Thermal Design Power (TDP) processors, and features a heat transfer fluid pumped through the server (not conductive) with a two-phase pool boiling for even heat distribution.
+Furthermore, the low-pressure system of this solution reduces the risk of leakage, and the closed-loop design preserves the heat transder fluid level, integrity, and viscosity of the liquid indefinitely.

 How Data Centers Benefit from Two-Phase Direct-to-Chip Cold Plate Cooling Solutions

-Because two-phase direct-to-chip solutions reuse heat locally or externally, this solution is critical for driving net-zero emissions.
-Below are some of the technology’s other benefits for data centers:
+Because two-phase direct-to-chip cold plate cooling solutions reuse heat locally or externally, this solution is critical for driving net-zero emissions.
+Below are some of the cold plate technology’s other benefits for data centers:

 Case Study: A Top Three USA Bank